Caps#

 The implementation of serialization up to 1.20 would lead to unexpected results when there were nested

-deeper than one level.
+Caps/Structuredeeper than one level.

-- truncate() Caps #
+- truncate() Caps#

 Discards all but the first structure from

-.
+caps.
 Useful when fixating.This function takes ownership of

-afterwards unless you keep an additional reference to it with gst_caps_ref().Note that it is not guaranteed that the returned caps have exactly one structure.
+capsand will callcaps_make_writable()on it if necessary, so you must not usecapsafterwards unless you keep an additional reference to it with gst_caps_ref().Note that it is not guaranteed that the returned caps have exactly one structure.
 If

-is any or empty caps then the returned caps will be the same and contain no structure at all.
+capsis any or empty caps then the returned caps will be the same and contain no structure at all.

 Fields#